Continuous-time reinforcement learning: ellipticity enables model-free value function approximation: Theoretical guarantees

-\end{assumption} The smoothness assumptions on the function classes and true solutions are imposed for convenience.
+Moreover, the true solutions $(\valueaux, \advFuncaux)$ satisfy uniform bounds $\vecnorm{\valueaux}{\infty} \leq \constFclass$ and $\vecnorm{\advFuncaux}{\infty} \leq \constFclass$. \end{assumption} The smoothness assumptions on the function classes and true solutions are imposed for convenience.
 They may be relaxed to lower-order smoothness at the cost of more involved technical arguments.
 If the true solutions $(\valueaux, \advFuncaux)$ do not satisfy the smoothness conditions, we can consider their smooth approximations instead, and the resulting approximation error can be incorporated into the final error bounds.